erfan4lx/Telegram-Members-Adder/README.md

 ✅Can set to each account add how many members

-✅Join the accounts to your target and destianation groups fully automatically by the software
+✅Join the accounts to your target and destination groups fully automatically by the software

-✅Add memberss with sleep time between adding each member
+✅Add members with sleep time between adding each member

 ✅Save the members which already added by the software to don't try to add the same members at next time using the software